trustoverip/tswg-acdc-specification/spec/spec.md

 When the Operator, `o`, field is missing in an edge-group block, the default value for the Operator, `o`, field shall be the `AND` operator.

-The actual logic for interpreting the validity of a set of chained or treed ACDCs is EGF dependent.
-But as a default, one may interpret a set of chained (treed) ACDCs as a provenance chain (tree) with the default logic explained below.
+The actual logic for interpreting the validity of a set of chained or treed ACDCs is EGF-dependent.
+But as a default, at least at the time of issuance, one may interpret a set of chained (treed) ACDCs as a provenance chain (tree) with the default logic explained below.
+ACDCs in a provenance chain or branch that have expiration dates or are dynamically revocable add a timeliness property to the validation logic in the event that the chain was unbroken at issuance but becomes broken later.
+The timeliness logic is EGF-dependent.

 When the top-level Edge-group, the Edge Section includes only one Edge, the logic for evaluating the validity of the enclosing ACDC (near node) with respect to the validity of the connected far node ACDC pointed to by that edge may be considered a link in a provenance chain.
-When any node in a provenance chain is invalid, then an edge that points to that node is also invalid.
+When any node in a provenance chain is invalid, an edge pointing to that node is also invalid.
 If a node has an invalid Edge, then the node is invalid.
 To elaborate, a chain of nodes with edges has a head and a tail.
 The edges are directed from the head to the tail.
 All links from the node at the head at one end of a chain to the tail at the other end must be valid in order for the node (head) to be valid.
 If any links between the head and the tail are broken (invalid), then the head is itself invalid.
 The unary operators (defined below) for edges enable modulation of the validation logic of a given edge/node in a chain of ACDCs.

 When the top-level Edge-group, the Edge Section includes more than one Edge directly or indirectly (as nested Edge(s) in nested Edge-group), then the logic for evaluating the validity of the enclosing ACDC (near node) with respect to the validity of all the connected far node ACDCs pointed to by those edges may be a provenance tree.
-Now, instead of a single chain from the head to a single tail, we have a tree with the truck at the head and branches as chains of directed edges that each point to a branch tail (leaf) node.
+Instead of a single chain from the head to a single tail, we have a tree with the truck at the head and branches as chains of directed edges that each point to a branch tail (leaf) node.
 To clarify, each branch is a chain from head to branch tail.
 All branches from the head must be valid for the head node to be valid.
-The m-ary operators (defined above) in combination with the unary operators (defined below) allow modulation of the validation aggregation logic of groups of edges/nodes at each branch in a tree of ACDCs.
+The m-ary operators (defined above), in combination with the unary operators (defined below), allow modulation of the validation aggregation logic of groups of edges/nodes at each branch in a tree of ACDCs.

 ##### Weight, `w` field
 The Weight, `w` field must appear immediately following all of the SAID, `d` field,  UUID, `u` field (when present), and Operator, `o` field  (when present) in the Edge-group block.
 The Weight field enables weighted averages with operators that perform some type of weighted average, such as the `WAVG` operator.
 The top-level Edge-group shall not have a weight, `w` field, because it is not a member of another Edge-group.